Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Automatic Harmful Content Detection

-\paragraph{Aggression identification} The TRAC shared task on Aggression Identification~\cite{kumar2018benchmarking} provided participants with a dataset containing 15,000 annotated Facebook posts and comments in English and Hindi for training and validation.
+\paragraph{Aggression Detection} The TRAC shared task on Aggression Identification~\cite{kumar2018benchmarking} provided participants with a dataset containing 15,000 annotated Facebook posts and comments in English and Hindi for training and validation.
 For testing, two different sets, one from Facebook and one from Twitter, were used.
 The goal was to discriminate between three classes: \emph{non-aggressive}, \emph{covertly aggressive}, and \emph{overtly aggressive}.
-The best-performing systems in this competition used deep learning approaches based on convolutional neural networks (CNN), recurrent neural networks, and LSTMs \cite{aroyehun2018aggression,majumder2018filtering}.

-\paragraph{Toxic comment detection} The Toxic Comment Classification Challenge\footnotemark[1] was an open competition at Kaggle, which provided participants with almost 160K comments from Wikipedia organized in six classes: \emph{toxic, severe toxic, obscene, threat, insult, and identity hate}.
-The dataset was also used outside of the competition~\cite{georgakopoulos2018convolutional}, including as additional training material for the aforementioned TRAC shared task~\cite{fortuna2018merging}.
-The task was later extended to multiple languages\footnote[12]{\href{https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-} \url{classification}{\href{https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification}https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification}}, offering 8,000 Italian, Spanish, and Turkish comments.
-Recently, \cite{juuti-etal-2020-little} presented a systematic study of data augmentation techniques in combination with state-of-the-art pre-trained Transformer models for toxic language.
-A related Kaggle challenge features Detecting Insults in Social Commentary.
-Other datasets include Wikipedia Detox~\cite{wulczyn2017ex}, and those from~\cite{davidson2017automated} and~\cite{wulczyn2017ex}.
+\paragraph{Toxic Comment Detection} The Toxic Comment Classification Challenge~\cite{jigsaw} was a Kaggle competition, which provided participants with almost 160K comments from Wikipedia organised in six classes: \emph{toxic, severe toxic, obscene, threat, insult}, and \emph{identity hate}.
+The dataset was also used outside of the competition~\cite{georgakopoulos2018convolutional}, including as additional training material for the TRAC shared task~\cite{fortuna2018merging}.
+It task was later extended to multiple languages~\cite{jigsaw-multilingual},\footnote{\href{http://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification}{\href{http://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification}https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification}} offering 8,000 Italian, Spanish, and Turkish comments.
+Recently, \citet{juuti-etal-2020-little} presented a systematic study of data augmentation techniques in combination with state-of-the-art pre-trained Transformer models for toxic language detection.
+A related Kaggle challenge features Detecting Insults in Social Commentary.\footnote{\url{http://www.kaggle.com/c/detecting-insults-in-social-commentary}} Other datasets include Wikipedia Detox~\cite{wulczyn2017ex}, and the dataset by \citet{davidson2017automated}.

-\paragraph{Cyberbullying detection} There have been several studies on cyberbullying detection.
-For example,~\cite{xu2012learning} used sentiment analysis and topic models to identify relevant topics, and~\cite{dadvar2013improving} employed user-related features such as the frequency of profanity in previous messages. \cite{ROSA2019333} presented a systematic review of automatic cyberbullying detection.
+\paragraph{Cyberbullying Detection} \citet{xu2012learning} used sentiment analysis and topic models to identify relevant topics, \citet{dadvar2013improving} relied on user-related features such as the frequency of profanity in previous messages, and \citet{ROSA2019333} presented a systematic review of automatic cyberbullying detection research.